What is Malaysia's Community Renewable Energy Aggregation Mechanism (CREAM)?

 Align with Malaysia's ambitious goals

-While the guidelines for CREAM are still being finalised, it is expected to complement Malaysia’s existing renewable energy schemes such as CRESS, Large Scale Solar (LSS), and Battery Energy Storage System (BESS) initiatives.
-More details will be announced by the Energy Commission in the coming months.
+CREAM serves to complement Malaysia’s existing renewable energy schemes such as CRESS, Large Scale Solar (LSS), and Battery Energy Storage System (BESS) initiatives.

-Stay tuned as Progressture Solar explores how CREAM can benefit homeowners, developers, and businesses looking to participate in Malaysia’s green energy transformation.
+Interested to find out how CREAM can benefit homeowners, property developers, and businesses looking to participate in Malaysia’s green energy transformation?
 Contact us to learn more now.

 Why You Can Trust Progressture Solar